yoanm/composerConfigManager/README.md

  * Values are appended in a default order

 ### Update
- * A `--template` option is available, given values will be applied to old file and then resulting configuration will be applied to the template.
-In case you want force template values over old file values, rename old file with `.old` extension, copy the template as `composer.json` and then use `composer update ./composer.json --template composer.json.old`
+ * A `--template` option is available, see below how template are managed
  * Key order are kept from old configuration file.
 New one are appended in a default order

 ### Templates